alimhtsai/Calendar_lwc/README.md

 ### Introduction
 * Built a time entry app with Lightning Web Components (lwc) and Apex utilizing fullCalendar library
-* Implemented CRUD of a record by selecting, dragging, and dropping the record on the calendar
+* Implemented CRUD of a record by selecting a period, dragging, and dropping the record on the calendar
 * Full calendar documentation: [https://fullcalendar.io/docs/v3](https://fullcalendar.io/docs/v3)

 ### Live Demo